NREL/HPC/docs/Documentation/Development/Libraries/hsl.md

 ##### pkg-config

 [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/) is a helper tool for specifying compiler options while building your code.
-It is available by default on Eagle.
+It is available by default on the HPC.

 ##### Compilers

 We will be using the GNU compiler suite (`gcc` and `gfortran`).
-These can be accessed on Eagle by loading the appropriate module.
+These can be accessed on the cluster by loading the appropriate module.
 This should work with any version of the GNU compilers.
 We use version 8.4.0 here.
 These can be loaded by typing `module load gcc/8.4.0`.

 #### Setting up the Environment